eezstreet/d2rlint/README.md

 folder.
 This is recursive; for example, you can type `C:/Program Files (x86)/Diablo II/MyMod` and it will search for everything.
 Or you can type `C:/` for all it cares.

+If you want, you can also add a fallback directory.
+If files aren't found in the "workspace" folder, it'll also try to look in the "fallback" folder.

 You can adjust the level of concern for each individual rule within the `"rules"` section.
 There are three "action levels":